-- Keep in mind that when you set the cache buffer size value, the StorNext file system will read/write the entire buffer size.
-So even if you are modifying a file that is only 4 KB, if you set the cache buffer size to 256 KB, the system will read/write the entire 256 KB data block. - When you increase the cache buffer size, you must also increase the buffer cache cap.
+- Keep in mind that when you set the cache buffer size value, the StorNext file system will read/write the entire buffer size if the I/O is within EOF.
+If the workflow is writing I/O within a file that is only 4 KB and does not write the rest of the "cachebufsize", the system must read-modify-write the entire cachebufsize data block. - When you increase the cache buffer size, you should also consider the buffer cache cap.
 See buffercachecap below. - You must optimize the raid array performance.
 See The Underlying Storage System in the StorNext Documentation Center.